Dirk Stikker

 Dirk Uipko Stikker GCVO GBE (5 February 1897 – 23 December 1979) was a Dutch politician and diplomat of the defunct Liberal State Party (LSP), co-founder of the defunct Freedom Party (PvdV) and of the People's Party for Freedom and Democracy (VVD), and businessman.
 Stikker was known for his abilities as a manager and negotiator.
 Stikker continued to comment on political affairs as a statesman until his death.
 He holds the distinction as the first Secretary General of NATO from the Netherlands.

 Biography

 Early life

 Born in Winschoten, he studied law at the University of Groningen.
 After his studies he began a career in the banking sector.
-In 1935, he became director of Heineken International, the famous beer company.
+In 1935, he became the director of Heineken International, the famous beer company.
 He held this post until 1948.
-In 1945, he was among the organizers of the Stichting van de Arbeid (Dutch Labour Foundation), thus helping to lay the foundation of post-war collective bargaining in the Netherlands.
+In 1945, he was among the organizers of the Stichting van de Arbeid (Dutch Labour Foundation), thus helping to lay the foundation for post-war collective bargaining in the Netherlands.